AlmanaX-21/TinkersToolLeveling/README.md

+* This is an unofficial port of the mod.

 # Tinkers' Tool Leveling

 You know back in the days, when you played GTA and used the cheat code for a tank, and then went on and caused mayhem?
 This mod is like that, except for tinker tools and the cheatcode takes longer to enter.